Vancomycin-resistant Enterococcus: Mechanism of acquired resistance

-Screening
+Screening and diagnosis

 Screening for VRE can be accomplished in a number of ways.
 For inoculating peri-rectal/anal swabs or stool specimens directly, one method uses bile esculin azide agar plates containing 6 μg/ml of vancomycin.
 Black colonies should be identified as an enterococcus to species level and further confirmed as vancomycin resistant by an MIC method before reporting as VRE.

 Vancomycin resistance can be determined for enterococcal colonies available in pure culture by inoculating a suspension of the organism onto a commercially available brain heart infusion agar (BHIA) plate containing 6 μg/ml vancomycin.
 The Clinical and Laboratory Standards Institute (CLSI) recommends performing a vancomycin MIC test and also motility and pigment production tests to distinguish species with acquired resistance (vanA and vanB) from those with vanC intrinsic resistance.
 Detection of vancomycin resistance by the use of PCR targeting vanA and vanB can also be performed.